thorrak/vue-i18n-openai-translate/README.md

 vue-i18n-translate ./src/locales --no-tiebreaker-log
 ```

 Note that the reasoning behind the decision is only generated when tiebreaker logging is enabled - disabling logging will reduce API usage at the expense of transparency.
+When using `choose_existing` or `choose_new` modes, no tiebreaker API calls are made, which also reduces API usage.

 ### Directory Structure